julzaza/wildwitchherbs/_posts/2025-07-11-st-john-moon-water.md

 **Grieving is a process and it takes time.
 Take your time and use this moon water to light a lantern through sorrow and loss, not to banish it—but to walk with it, gently.**

+Check out [Witchy Herbs for Anxiety, Grief and Emotional Healing](/witchy-herbs-anxiety-grief-emotional-healing/) to learn about more traditional remedies for the soul.

 ---

 ## Related Posts